2024 United States presidential election in Ohio: Analysis

-A heavily populated Midwestern state located mainly in the Rust Belt, with the southern portion of the state having cultural influence from the Upper South and Bible Belt, Ohio had been considered a vital bellwether state for decades and had been decided by single digits at the presidential level since 1992, but has been trending towards the political right in recent years and is now considered a moderately red state.
+A heavily populated Midwestern state located mainly in the Rust Belt, with the southern portion of the state having cultural influence from the Upper South and Bible Belt, Ohio had been considered a vital bellwether state for decades and had been decided by single digits at the presidential level since 1992, but has been trending towards the political right in recent years and is now considered a moderately red state, similarly to Florida and Alaska.
 The state voted significantly more Republican than the U.S. at large when Donald Trump carried the state by just over eight points in the previous two elections, despite polls showing a tight race in both cycles, especially in 2020, when the state backed the losing presidential candidate for the first time in 60 years.
 This was the first time since 1988 that the state voted Republican in three consecutive presidential elections, and the first time since 2012 that it voted for the winner of the national popular vote.

 The GOP's success in Ohio during the 2022 midterms further testified to the state's rightward shift and the end of its swing-state status at the presidential level.
+However, Democratic policies saw success in 2023 when a majority of voters voted against raising the threshold for voter-led initiatives to 60%, and then voted in favor of enshrining abortion rights and legalizing recreational marijuana.
 Ohio was widely expected to be carried again by Trump in the November general election.
 JD Vance's selection was seen as a strategic effort to bolster support in the Midwest (especially his home state) and among Trump supporters.
+Though Kamala Harris lost the state by 11.2%, Ohio was 9.7% to the right of the nation, marginally less than its position in the 2020 presidential election when Joe Biden lost the state by 8% and it was 12.5% to the right of the nation.

 Independent candidate Robert F. Kennedy Jr. gathered enough signatures to appear on the ballot.

 The election was held concurrently with a U.S. Senate race in Ohio, in which Republican nominee Bernie Moreno unseated Democratic incumbent Sherrod Brown; this was partly credited to Trump's overall success in the state.